nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 -   The parameters of a command cannot be reordered.
     Example: For the `assignment` command, typing `assignment n/Finals c/50% m/CS1231 d/30/10/20 1300` will result in an error as the COMMENTS parameter is in the wrong position.

+-   The special characters `|` and `/` cannot be used in the various parameters that you can pass to commands, unless explicitly required by the command's format.

 > **Note**:
 > Don’t worry if all of these seems overwhelming.
 > There are plenty of examples provided to aid your understanding and learning of **ATAS** commands.